Which forms of ID can I use to vote?

 - Applicants will also need to declare that the information provided is true and application will be dated

-You must be facing forward, with no other objects or people in the photo, not wearing sunglasses or head coverings (with the exception of head coverings for medical or religious reasons), with no glare or shadows over the face and be against a neutral background.
+You must be facing forward, with no other objects or people in the photo, not wearing sunglasses or head coverings (except head coverings for medical or religious reasons), with no glare or shadows over the face and be against a neutral background.
 The online application service will not allow an application to be submitted until a photograph has been uploaded.